Hear the wind on Mars for the first time, thanks to the InSight lander

 You can hear the audio in the video above.
 NASA recommends using headphones or a subwoofer because the pitch is quite low.
 But the video also raises the audio two octaves to make it easier to hear.
 The seismometer recording is only possible during these early stages of InSight's mission because once it's placed onto the Martian surface, a dome will protect it from wind and scientists will actively filter out vibrational noise originating from the lander.
 That's because the seismometer's main purpose is to detect marsquakes, or earthquakes on Mars.

 It's incredibly cool that we can now "hear" Mars, and more audio will be on the way in the near future.
 When the Mars 2020 rover lands on the planet, two microphones on board will record even more Martian sounds.
-You can check out more detailed videos of InSight's recordings below.
+You can check out separate videos of InSight's recordings below.